 Early English mitre planes were expensive.

 The “Strait block” (strike block) plane was around 14 inches long and configured with the bevel of the cutting iron facing down with a bed angle ~40 degrees.
-Historically, the strike block plane had a single iron, but by 1829, a chipbreaker, or “double” iron was available for a higher price.
+Historically, the strike block plane had a single iron, but by 1829, a cap iron (chipbreaker), or “double” iron was available for a higher price.
 Strike block planes, which had parallel sides at 90 degrees, were primarily used for end grain, often with a shooting board.
 Original examples are extremely elusive, however modern replicas are available.

 “Gabriel & Sons, Pianoforte makers, chair and looking glass manufacturers.” -Holden’s London Directory, 1799 .

 It has been suggested that the entry as pianoforte makers was an error in the directories but it is probably correct.
 The firm were unlikely to have made complete pianos, but may have been producing the movements, or more likely, the very numerous parts that made up the movement.
 The manufacture of piano and harpsichord movements was an early application of mass production techniques in the woodworking trades, It would seem entirely logical the Gabriels would have tried this market alongside the chairmaking and other beechwood items they were making.
-In this respect, the Gabriel firm is similar to other planemakers who had diversified product ranges based principally on their raw material.”
+In this respect, the Gabriel firm is similar to other planemakers who had diversified product ranges based principally on their raw material.

 For well researched historical figures like Gabriel or Spiers, I have chosen not to follow up, or expand on previous work.
 A thorough review of Christopher Gabriel, his business and contemporaries can be found in Jane and Mark Rees’ fine work on Gabriel cited above.

 The mitre plane, as it entered the marketplace around 1780, had arrived in its mature form, as created by Christopher Gabriel, John Sym, and John Green.
 Overall proportions, construction, and features of the mitre plane remained remarkably stable throughout its production period, which finally ended in obsolescence with the onset of World War One.
-Despite that general obsolescence, old-fashioned piano makers such as Steinway used the mitre plane for specialized tasks, like crowning the keybed, into the early 21th century.
-Crowning the keybed required a large mitre plane, with at least a 2 inch iron, in order to meet production requirements. “…A miter plane is a design rendered obsolete by mechanization early in this century.” –Maurice Fraser “Fine Woodworking” 1993
+Despite that general obsolescence, old-fashioned piano makers such as Steinway used the mitre plane for specialized tasks, like crowning the keybed, into the early 21st century.
+Crowning the keybed required a large mitre plane, with at least a 2 inch iron, in order to meet production requirements. “…A miter plane is a design rendered obsolete by mechanization early in this century.” –Maurice Fraser Fine Woodworking 1993

 From Gabriel’s early years, a full range of woodworking tools were supplied, but wooden planes always remained his core business.
 Mitre planes were not stocked in anything but small numbers, and while relatively new and innovative in the English box mitre format, they were not a primary focus of the Gabriel enterprise.

 A Gabriel mitre plane with 309 stamped on the bridge, was featured in a blog by Joel Moskowitz.
 Moskowitz estimated that there are around a dozen Gabriel mitre planes remaining extant, and that based upon the low volume of mitre components in Gabriel inventory records, mitre plane production was quite limited.
 I believe that there are more than a dozen, especially when one adds in all of the unmarked mitres having Gabriel characteristics.

 The higher numbered, or late planes, 700, 701, and a similar unmarked example have thick bridges ~3/16″ with a bevel along the crescent recess at the front.
 700 and 701 also have a reeded front infill attached with a cheesehead screw through the front plate.
 The unmarked example also has a reeded front infill and cheesehead screw.
 All of the other earlier examples have thinner bridges, closer to 1/8″ thick, without the bevel along the curved front edge.
 No. 220 has a weak GABRIEL stamp on the bridge, with the numbers etched instead of stamped.
-The next two numbers, 270 and 309, have GABRIEL stamped on the rear of the front infill.
-Metal (hardness) used for tool stamps would have advanced during Gabriel’s metal plane production (1780-1822) which may explain the weak stamp on #220, and the stamps on the wooden front infill for numbers 270 and 309.
+The next three numbers, 239, 270 and 309, have GABRIEL stamped on the rear of the front infill.
+Metal (hardness) used for tool stamps would have advanced during Gabriel’s metal plane production (1780-1822) which may explain the weak stamp on #220, and the stamps on the wooden front infill for numbers 239, 270 and 309.
 Subsequent Gabriel mitres had strong GABRIEL stamps into the iron bridge, which would suggest utilization of a harder steel for the name-stamping punch.

 Here is a list of early features in Gabriel mitre planes:

-- GABRIEL embossed stamp into back side of front infill (270, 309; except 220, weak stamp into bridge)
+- GABRIEL embossed stamp into back side of front infill (270, 239, 309; except 220, weak stamp into bridge).

-- Beech primarily used as infill wood (270, 309, 372, 492; except 220, with rosewood infill)
+- Beech primarily used as infill wood (309, 372, 492, 530; except 220, 239 with rosewood infill).

-- Bridge 1/8″ thick (220, 270, 309, 372, 394, 492)
+- Bridge 1/8″ thick (220, 239, 270, 309, 370, 372, 391, 492).

-- Front infill top surface 1 3/4″ to 2″ long (220, 270, 309, 372, 492)
+- Front infill top surface 1 3/4″ to 2″ long (220, 239, 270, 309, 372, 492, 530).

 Here is a list of later Gabriel mitre plane features:

-- Infills screwed into place (309, 372–screwed and pinned, 415, 492, 700, 701).
+- Infills screwed into place (309, 370, 372–screwed and pinned, 391, 415, 492, 530, 700, 701).

 - Cheesehead screw attaching front infill (700, 701, 1 unnumbered example).